 – The warming of cold outside air is passive.
 Apart from minimal expenditure to drive the two fans and for frost protection in winter, the heat recovery process is passive.
 In other words, without energy consumption.

-Disadvantages of HRV systems:
+Disadvantages of MVHR systems:

 – Normally no active cooling can be provided.
 A gentle cooling effect in the warm season is achieved by a potential summer bypass.
 Ideally the design of the building should prevent excessive solar gains in summer.
 However some systems can be combined with active cooling (Zehnder ComfoAirQ cool).